 The tutors you guys have, both on the practical weekends and on the support team, are very, very good.
 You’re all very knowledgeable, you do know your stuff and you’re industry-based and I think that makes a big difference.

-The yoga does stand out as my favourite though.
+The yoga course does stand out as my favourite though.

 What do you to develop and expand your own learning?